The ONLY One Day In Zadar Itinerary You Need!

 Best Time To Visit Zadar

-The most popular time to visit Zadar is during summer.
+The most popular time to visit Zadar is during the summer.

 However, if you want to visit Zadar on a budget, the best time to visit is in the shoulder season – May, June, and September.